-Though Christmas 2021 might still be slightly compromised in Prague, the Czech capital’s gothic architecture, heartwarming traditions and fondness for a festive pint should still be enough to lure merry revellers in for a chilly but charming trip.
+Christmas in Prague is back with a bang.
+The Czech capital’s Gothic architecture, heartwarming traditions and fondness for a festive pint make it one of the prettiest spots to wander through seasonally-trimmed chalets filled with festive gifts, or fill up on sausages and mulled wine.
 Watch out though: many of its more widely touted festive fancies are aimed squarely at tourists.
 To eat and drink your way through the season like a true Czech, you’ll need to hunt a little harder.
+So, here’s how to get the most out of the city during the magical winter season.

 Are there any winter festivals?
 For those who want a more literal take on the naughty/nice checklist that precedes Santa’s annual rounds, Prague’s traditional Saint Nicholas Day celebrations will do the trick.
 The night before the event – which falls on 5 December – the city’s kids descend on the Old Town Square to be questioned (in a fun way) by adults dressed as angels, devils and old Saint Nick himself.
 Good children get sweets; bad children, traditionally, would get potatoes or coal.
 Tasty.